python/mypy/README.md

-Now, if Python on your system is configured properly (else see "Troubleshooting" below), you can type-check a program like this:
+Now, if Python on your system is configured properly (else see "Troubleshooting" below), you can type-check the [statically typed parts] of a program like this:

     $ mypy PROGRAM